-Teams at Oxford University Hospitals NHS Foundation Trust and neighbouring Oxford Health NHS Foundation Trust (OHFT) have worked together to create and man the hotline, which is now live.
+Teams at Oxford University Hospitals NHS Foundation Trust and neighbouring Oxford Health NHS Foundation Trust (OHFT) have worked together to create and man the helpline, which is now live.

 Katie Hards, a specialist diabetes nurse at OUH, said: “This is a really great development for people with diabetes in Oxfordshire.